 An Introduction to Pro Engineering

 Pro E is a 3D CAD application developed by the parent company, PTC.
-This software application was one of the pioneers in engineering design tools used in the 90s and has witnessed its fair share of upgrades though the years.
+This software application was one of the pioneers in engineering design tools used in the 90s and has witnessed its fair share of upgrades through the years.
 It is a design app primarily built for high-level CAD work such as designing a manufacturing plant or assembly using its various modelling tools and features.
 It is also one of a suite of 10 collaborative applications that can be used for solid modelling, parametric modelling among others.

 An Introduction to SolidWorks

 In CAD cycles, Dassault System’s SolidWorks application is popular for its abilities to handle 3D modelling tasks.
 It was designed for mid-level CAD tasks, such as creating models for 3D printing or modelling mechanical components.
-It is also a parametric modelling software like Pro E.
+It is also a parametric modeling software like Pro E.

 Now to compare both CAD applications, we intend to make use of certain criteria as always to help you thoroughly understand how each software application differs from one another as well as their similarities.
 The criteria to be used include: